harryd337/okcupid_demographic_analysis/README.md

 The program 'clean_dataset.py' is used to clean the the dataset, i.e. removing irrelevant and useless features; binarising categorical features; merging minority features.
 The cleaned dataset is written to 'ok.csv'.
 The list of surviving and newly created features is written to 'features.txt'.
 A list of only the newly created features is written to 'new_features.txt'.

 These files are then loaded by the program 'okapp.py'.
 This is a streamlit application that is run locally and interacted with via the browser.
-It is used to provide an easy-to-use GUI to help the user filter the demographic of the OKCupid dataset, and observe this demographic's probabilities of giving particular answers to a selected question, in comparison to the full population.
+It is used to provide an easy-to-use GUI to help the user filter the demographic of the OKCupid dataset, and observe this demographic's probabilities of giving particular answers to a selected question, in comparison to that of the full population.

 ## Use of 'okapp.py':